AlphsX/synx-agent-preview/README.md

 **Context-Aware Enhancement** - Detects when queries need external data and seamlessly enriches responses with real-time web search, cryptocurrency data, or vector database retrieval.

+**Hybrid AI Approach** - Automatically detects URLs in user messages and uses Groq's compound model to extract website data, then passes this information to the user's chosen primary AI model for intelligent analysis and response generation.

 **Graceful Degradation** - Built-in fallback mechanisms ensure the platform remains functional even when external providers are unavailable.
 Mock responses for development, automatic provider failover for production.

 ### Production-Grade Architecture